ekmolloy/fmri_test-retest/README.md

 Examples
 --------
 Let matrix **X** represent data from 6 subjects collected across 4 functional imaging sessions.
 For example, these data could represent seed-based connecitivty in region-of-interest (ROI).
-The Intraclass Correlation Coefficient (ICC) with a random effects model can help us determine the reliablity of this measurement across scaning sesions.
+The Intraclass Correlation Coefficient (ICC) with a random effects model can help us determine the reliablity of this measurement across scanning sesions.
 ```
 X = [[9, 2, 5, 8],
      [6, 1, 3, 2],